BMW 1 Series - Engines, performance and drive

 Despite the 1 Series’ position as one of the sportier hatchbacks in its segment, BMW hasn’t gone overboard in making it too hard-edged on the road.
 Yes, there’s heavy steering, but it’s simple to pootle around town thanks to decent visibility and a responsive front end, plus a sensible suspension set-up that can put up with the worst speed bumps and potholes at low speeds.

-A turning circle of 11.7 metres isn’t amazing and manoeuvrability isn’t the best now that it’s automatic only (switching from drive to reverse was quicker in the old manual).
-The 1 Series is not a huge car, though – it’s narrower and shorter in length than a Mercedes A-Class, but taller and has a shorter wheelbase, so navigating tight city streets isn’t a chore.
+Cash £18,800A turning circle of 11.7 metres isn’t amazing, and we found making quick manoeuvres with the automatic-only 1 Series isn’t as easy as before, because it takes longer to go from drive to reverse compared with manual versions of the older model.
+The 1 Series is not a huge car, though – it’s narrower and shorter in length than a Mercedes A-Class, so navigating tight city streets isn’t a chore.

 On A- and B-roads

 All this creates a nimble hatchback that’s as good to drive as any in the sector.
-On a winding road, you can build up a rapport with the 1 Series, although with a 1,500kg kerbweight you have to be a little steadier with steering inputs than you’d expect.
-The brakes on the standard car are decent enough, although the M135 test car we drove had the uprated brake option, which features the same four-piston calipers and brake pads from the M3, with larger brake discs.
+On a winding road, you can build up a rapport with the 1 Series, although with a 1,500kg kerbweight, you have to be a little steadier with steering inputs than you’d expect.
+The brakes on the standard car are decent enough, although the M135 test car we drove had the uprated brake option, which features the same four-piston calipers and brake pads from the BMW M3, along with larger brake discs.

 On the motorway